Late-Dev/Cashflow/README.md

 With Cashflow, you can:

-1. Track your expenses: No more need for complicated spreadsheets.
+1. **Track your expenses** No more need for complicated spreadsheets.
 Cashflow allows you to easily record and monitor all your expenses in a user-friendly interface.

-2. Build savings: Plan your savings and goals.
+2. **Build savings** Plan your savings and goals.
 Watch as your budget grows to achieve your dreams.

-3. Create shared wallets: Invite your friends and family to shared wallets for joint financial management.
+3. *In progress* **Create shared wallets** Invite your friends and family to shared wallets for joint financial management.
 Shared purchases or trips have become easier!

-4. Analyze finances: Cashflow provides convenient reports and analytics to help you better understand where your money is going and how to save.
+4. **Analyze finances** Cashflow provides convenient reports and analytics to help you better understand where your money is going and how to save.

 ## Requirements